er1chu/Ghetto-Sans/readme.md

 #Ghetto Sans
-My fork of an open-source typeface.
-Original created by the homie Justin Sloane but that dude ain't on Github so I thought it'd be chill to set this thing up.
+My fork of an open-source typeface that was started by the homie [Justin Sloane](http://justinsloane.com).
+That dude ain't on Github so I thought it'd be chill to set this thing up.

 ![Image of Drake](http://www.harsh-vi.bz/kenDrake.jpg)